 Do I have the right to request flexible working?

 There are two types of request that you can make: statutory requests or non-statutory requests.
-This information mainly covers statutory requests but the table here outlines the differences to help you decide if a non-statutory request might be more appropriate.
+This information mainly covers statutory requests but in some cases, a non-statutory request might be more appropriate.
 You can contact ACAS for more guidance.

 Making a statutory request